 Meniere’s Disease and Another Discovery

 Dr. Michael Burcon is an upper cervical chiropractor who made a significant discovery concerning Meniere’s disease.
 As he worked on his patients, he discovered that they quickly recovered from vertigo and Meniere’s disease.
-He established a link between both Meniere’s disease and trigeminal neuralgia with patients who suffered from whiplash, misaligning the top bone of the neck and the skull’s base.
+As a vertigo chiropractor, he established a link between both Meniere’s disease and trigeminal neuralgia with patients who suffered from whiplash, misaligning the top bone of the neck and the skull’s base.
 It created a lesion on the trigeminal ganglion and the Eustachian tube.
 Examples of incidents that can cause this kind of damage and problem would include vehicular accidents and head trauma.

 So, why has this connection not discovered before?
 Dr. Burcon’s experience is that it takes on average of 15 years from the time of the trauma until the onset of the Meniere’s disease symptoms would begin.
-It explains why numerous patients tend to forget or fail to mention their previous traumatic experiences to their doctors.
+It explains why numerous patients who come to a vertigo chiropractor tend to forget or fail to mention their previous traumatic experiences to their doctors.

 Can Chiropractors Help Meniere’s Disease?

 Yes, they can (specifically, NUCCA chiropractors)!
 Based on the above information, we cannot stress enough the real value of having a properly aligned neck.
-NUCCA chiropractors can detect and correct the slightest of misalignments in the neck, which can be wreaking havoc on your body and overall well-being.
+A vertigo chiropractor with NUCCA certification can detect and correct the slightest of misalignments in the neck, which can be wreaking havoc on your body and overall well-being.

 The entire structure of the neck becomes compromised when you have a misalignment in the upper neck.
-So, we start by analyzing the overall health of your spine.
+So, essentially, when you a vertigo chiropractor, you can expect to get your spine assessed and analyzed.
 Furthermore, we examine the neck for any indicators that you may have misaligned vertebrae.
 As soon as we locate the source of the problem, we use a highly gentle and exact method that encourages the neck’s bones to move back into their proper positions.
 Our patients and those in case studies can testify that this type of system can improve the symptoms of Meniere’s disease.